pradeepdataml/BCGX_CAR_CRASH_ANALYSIS/README.md

 **SUMMARY:**

 The project consists of a case study on car crashes in the US.
 The case study is done as part of the recruitment process at BCGX.
 The entire project is developed with pyspark and python.
-The main.py is the file that can be executed from command line or via spark submit to initiate the analysis job.
-The workflow is designed in such a way that the 10 core analytic propositions can be viewed directly in the terminal upon execution of the job(main.py).
+The **main.py** file inside the **src** directory that can be executed from command line or via **spark-submit** to initiate the analysis job.
+The workflow is designed in such a way that the 10 core analytic propositions **can be viewed directly in the terminal** upon execution of the job(main.py).

 **ANALYTICS REQUIREMENTS:**